cs50/cs50.readthedocs.io/libraries/cs50/c.rst

         Add ``export LD_LIBRARY_PATH=/usr/local/lib`` to your ``.bashrc``.

-If when executing your program, you see something similar to (the following error is especially prevalent on newer Macs):
+If when executing your program, you see something similar to the following (especially common on newer Macs):

 .. code-block:: bash

-    dyld[.....]: Library not loaded: libcs50-11.0.3.dylib
+    dyld[.....]: Library not loaded: libcs50-X.Y.Z.dylib
       Referenced from: <.....> .....
-      Reason: tried: 'libcs50-11.0.3.dylib' (no such file), .....
+      Reason: tried: 'libcs50-X.Y.Z.dylib' (no such file), .....

 Add ``export DYLD_LIBRARY_PATH=/usr/local/lib`` to your ``.bashrc``.

-If you're not using Bash, use whatever command sets the value of environmental variables in your preferred shell.
+If you're not using Bash, use whatever command sets the value of environment variables in your preferred shell.
 If you set ``DESTDIR`` to something other than ``/usr/local``, substitute it in for ``/usr/local`` in the suggestions above.